 To save money on your Boltbus ticket, then, it's best to book your tickets for a weekday and to try to avoid the weekends.
 It's typically around half the price to travel on a Tuesday, Wednesday, or Thursday that it is a Friday, Saturday, or Sunday.
 Friday evenings and Sunday evenings are particularly expensive, as that's when most people choose to travel if they're spending a weekend away.

 Don't Travel During Holidays

 Boltbus prices its tickets based on popularity and availability, so holidays will be the worst time of year to try to grab a bargain.
-If you know you need to travel during a holiday, make sure you have your dates finalized as far out as possible, so that you can get the cheapest price available.
+If you know you need to travel during a holiday, make sure you have your dates finalized as far out as possible so that you can get the lowest price available.

 If possible, see if you can travel a few days earlier or later in order to avoid the holiday rush.
-Traveling on Christmas Day or New Years Eve, for example, is often one of the cheapest days of the year for travel, as few people want to be sitting on a bus during a special occasion.
+Traveling on Christmas Day or New Year's Eve, for example, is often one of the cheapest days of the year for travel, since few people want to be sitting on a bus during a special occasion.

 Check Alternative Dates

 An alternative way to save money on your ticket is to check multiple dates to see how the price varies.
 You may find that it's far more affordable to travel a day or a week earlier or later than you originally planned.
 Prices tend to fluctuate by the day and time, depending on how many tickets have been sold for a particular journey, so you may find that if you can travel on a less popular day, you'll save a few dollars.
 It all comes down to keeping your plans as flexible as possible!

 Boltbus releases its famous $1 tickets six weeks in advance, and the price starts to increase from that moment onwards.
 In order to get the possible deal, confirm your travel plans as soon as you can.
 If you know your exact date of travel six weeks out, it's likely you'll be one of those lucky travelers who get to travel across the country on the cheap.